schmouk/vcl/opencv-install.md

 Library **vlc** clearly takes benefit of external library **OpenCV** as an underlying layer of its core code.
-You will have to install **OpenCV** on your own machine to be able to use **vcl** in your code as well as to be able to run your final code on your machines.
+You will have to install **OpenCV** on your own machine to be able to use **vcl** in your code as well as to be able to run your final applications on your machines.

 This intallation document aims at helping you to do so.
 It is split in two main parts.
 The first one relates to the installation of the OpenCV library